Austin Hedges Player Props: Pirates vs. Reds

 Reds Pitching Rankings

-- The Reds pitching staff ranks 11th in the league with a collective 9.1 strikeouts per nine innings.
+- The 9.3 strikeouts per nine innings put together by the Reds pitching staff ranks ninth in MLB.

-- The Reds' 5.41 team ERA ranks 26th among all MLB pitching staffs.
+- The Reds' 5.36 team ERA ranks 26th among all league pitching staffs.

-- Reds pitchers combine to allow 20 total home runs at a rate of 1.1 per game (to rank 11th in the league).
+- The Reds rank 16th in baseball in home runs given up (22 total, 1.2 per game).

+- Ashcraft makes the start for the Reds, his fourth of the season.
+He is 2-0 with a 1.42 ERA and 17 strikeouts in 19 2/3 innings pitched.

 © 2023 Data Skrive.
 All rights reserved.